K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Glossary.md

     - Denial of Service.
 A `DoS Attack` is when a computer sends a large number of requests to a server.
 The server cannot process all of the requests.
 This causes the server to slow down or fail.
 No single computer is capable of sending that many requests on its own.
 A DoS attack is usually implemented from multiple computers.

+* `DRAM`

+    - Dynamic Access Memory.
+A very common type of memory used in computers.
+It is a very simple device and so can be used in the billions on a single computer chip.
+    It is also inexpensive.
+Most computer systems use DRAM for their memory.

+* `Dreamweaver`

+    - A software program by Adobe that makes building web pages easier.
+Dreamweaver helps with the look of the page as well as the functionality.

+* `DRM`

+    - Digital Rights Management.
+This is a technology that seeks to protect copyrights to online material.
+This is achieved by use of a digital "watermark".
+The watermark is actually an encryption code.
+DRM was originally intended to protect artists from online theft of their material.
+Some have raised the issue that perhaps DRM has over-reached its intended purpose.

+* `DSL`

+    - Digital Subscriber Line.
+A method to have high-speed access to the intertnet over standard copper lines.
+It is often the slowest broadband solutions for accessing the internet.

+* `DVD`

+    - Digital Video Disc or Digital Versatile Disc.
+An optical storage format used for movies or other high density d digital data.
+The disc stores data by use of a laser that physically marks the medium.
+Accessing the data is done by playing over the disc with a laser.
+The laser is capable of detecting the markings made by the original laser at the time of its creation.

+* `Dynamic Array`

+    - "Dynamic" means something can move or can change.
+An array is a data structure that holds data in an organized set of memory locations.
+A `Dynamic Array` is an array that can be altered.
+Data can be moved, added, or removed from the array.
+That's what makes it dynamic.
+Most languages use dynamic arrays, but not all of them.
+In C++, arrays are not inherently dynamic.
+There are tricks to make them behave dynamically, but it is not inherent to the data structure itself.

+* `E-mail`

+    - Short for `Electronic Mail`.
+E-mail is text, images, files, or anything else you can store on a computer that is sent via the internet to another computer.
+It is, in effect, a digital messaging system between computers.
+The first e-mail was sent by Ray Tomlinson in 1971.
+He sent the message to himself, but it was sent via ARPANET, a very early version of the internet.
+The message was not anything inspiring as the sending of the e-mail was just a test.
+    Per Tomlinson the message was something like "QWERTYUIOP".
+By 1996, more e-mail was being sent than postal mail.

+* `ENIAC`

+    - Electronic Numerical Integrator and Computer.
+The first electronic computer used for general purpose.
+It was designed by John Presper Eckert and John Mauchly at the University of Pensylvania to calculate artillery firing tables for the US Army's Ballistic Research Laboratory.
+Construction of the ENIAC began in 1943, and completed in 1946.
+It was orignally intended to assist the United States during the World War II.
+The ENIAC grew over time.
+By 1956, the ENIAC consisted of 20,000 vacuum tubes, 1500 relays, 10,000 capacitors, and 70,000 resistors.
+It covered a total of 1800 square feets and consumed 200 kilowatts of electricity.
+The total cost in 1956 was $487,000.
+What was it used for?
+It was used for doing math.
+It did lots of math really, really fast.
+That's what it was used for, math.

+* `E2EE`

+    - End To End Encryption.
+It is an ecryption method used to seure communications between two parties.
+The method consists of using a set of digital "keys".
+The keys are referred to as a Public Key and a Private Key.
+The public key is the encryption code of the data itself.
+Think of it as a door.
+The private key is a unique code known only to the bearer of the key.
+This key is used to decrypt the public key, or, in other words, it is used to open the door.

+* `ECMAScript`

+    - A client side scripting language specification that is the basis for several scripting languages including JavaScript, ActionScript, and JScript. `ECMA` is an abbrieviation for the European Computer Manufacturer's Association.
+ECMAScript is a standard for creating a scripting language.
+JavaScript is derived from this standard.
+ECMAScript is not a language, it is the standard for the creation of a language.

+* `Edge`

+    - The name of the Microsoft browser included with the Windows 10 operating system.
+It is similar to Google's Chrome browser, but is not as popular.

+* `Edit`

+    - The ability to modify a file.
+Whenever changes can be made, the file is said to be "editable" or "in edit mode".
+    To change something from its original form.
+"To edit a file" means to make changes to the file.
+Edits to a file are not permanent until the file is saved.
+Remember, make sure to save your changes *before* you compile.
+If you don't, the file might compile just fine, but it won't include any of the changes made in the code when it was edited.

+* `Electricity`

+    - The flow of electrons.
+Electrons are negatively charged particles that orbit around the nucleus of an atom.
+    They can move.
+They can leave the orbits of their parent atoms and join up with other atoms.
+However, any given element can only hold so many atoms.
+If a new electron jumps to a different atom, then one of that atom's electrons has to move as well.
+If you get enough electrons moving, you get the ability to do work.
+This flow of electrons shifting from one atom to another atom, bumping off an electron, that then bumps off the next electron, etc. is `electricity`.
+    Electricity is pretty useful stuff.
+It can create heat and light, it can add functionality to just about anything.
+Anything from super-computers to toasters can use electricity to perform tasks.